tracespace/tracespace/packages/pcb-stackup/README.md

 See [the API documentation](./API.md).

-If your board doesn't appear at all or looks weirdly distorted try rendering it with the options `{maskWithOutline: false}` or filling in gaps in the outline with e.g. `{outlineGapFill: 0.011}`.
+If your board doesn't appear at all or looks weirdly distorted, try rendering it with the options `{maskWithOutline: false}` or filling in gaps in the outline with e.g. `{outlineGapFill: 0.011}`.